heyrict/cindy-next-rust/README.md

 - Create an admin account with `just signup`.

-- Load initial data to the database with `psql cindy < setup/jp/initdb.up.sql`.
+- Load initial data to the database with `psql cindy-db < setup/jp/initdb.up.sql`.